genieincodebottle/generative-ai/GenAI_Roadmap.md

 * [![YouTube](https://img.shields.io/badge/YouTube-Video-green)](https://www.youtube.com/watch?v=d4yCWBGFCEs)
 * Replace the OpenAI LLM used anywhere with the free Google’s Gemini Pro API-based LLM.
    * How to setup Google's free Gemini Pro API Key - [![YouTube](https://img.shields.io/badge/YouTube-Video-green)](https://www.youtube.com/watch?v=ZHX7zxvDfoc)
+   * Note: To access the Gemini Model via Google AI, you only need a Google account and an API key.
+A Google Cloud account is not required.
+It's easy and straightforward as shown in the above yt video.

 ### 1. Fundamentals of GenAI (1.2 Hr)